 With the release of the 2010 Census data, Rider Transit was moved into the status of a Large Urban Transit System and is now a direct recipient of 5307 and 5339 funds from FTA.
 Up to 80% of bus and bus facility capital projects, FTA capital and transit-planning studies are funded with Section 5307 funds, along with a 10% State match (when available) and a 10%-20% local government match.
-Up to 75% of 5307 Federal funds can be used to cover the net cost of urban public transportation services for systems operating less than 50 vehicles at peak service (Rider currently operates 7; 8 in 2018).
+Up to 75% of 5307 Federal funds can be used to cover the net cost of urban public transportation services for systems operating less than 50 vehicles at peak service (Rider currently operates 8 beginning in 2018).

 The State provides assistance for the operation of services through the State Maintenance Assistance Program (SMAP), which is allocated on the basis of number of passengers, number of service hours, amount of fares and local government support and an equity share.
 The City of Concord and the City of Kannapolis are the current funding partners for the necessary local match for each grant.

-The City of Concord provides local funds to support the operation of commuter service (Concord Express) during the peak hours, which operates between Concord and Charlotte.
-This service began on February 1, 1999.
-Passengers are charged \$4.40 for each trip, which results in a farebox recovery of about 20% of the total cost.
+The City of Concord provided local funds to support the operation of the peak hour Concord Express to Charlotte, which began on February 1, 1999.
+Passengers were charged \$4.40 for each trip, which resulted in a farebox recovery of about 20 percent of the total cost.
 The initial service was funded with a grant from the Public Transportation Division of the NCDOT and the cities of Concord and Charlotte.
-That grant is now expired and the net costs are split between Concord and Charlotte, each paying 50% of the net operating costs.
-The Concord Express service includes the Big Lots Shopping Center in Concord, and Charlotte Motor Speedway on the northern segment and WT Harris Blvd and downtown Charlotte on the southern terminus.
-The service is run by Charlotte Area Transit Service, which provides 4 trips in the morning peak period and 4 trips in the afternoon/early evening.
-The route is primarily along US 29 with a few non-park & ride stops along the Charlotte portion of the route.
-Ridership peaked in 2008 with 106,688 trips and is currently averaging around 30,000 trips per year.
-This service will cease operations when the new Rider Express service to the CATS Blue Line Light Rail Extension begins in March of 2018.
-This new service will run 7 days a week, matching the local service schedule of RIDER's other local bus routes.
+As the grant expired, net costs were split between Concord and Charlotte, with each paying 50 percent of the net operating costs.

+The service was run by Charlotte Area Transit Service, which provided 4 trips in the morning peak and 4 trips in the afternoon/early evening.
+Ridership peaked in 2008 with 106,688 annual trips.
+This service was replaced by the new CCX Express service to the CATS J.W.
+Clay Station or LYNX/Blue Line Light Rail Extension in March 2018.
+This new service runs 7 days a week, and matches the local service schedule and fare structure of RIDER's other 7 local bus routes.